 WA’s key cultural infrastructure and precincts are in critical need of upgrade in order to make them the vibrant, dynamic spaces needed to showcase WA’s arts, culture and creativity, and celebrate our connection to the world.
+There is

-equipment, and sustainability upgrades to reduce operational costs.
+upgrades to reduce operational costs.